 Pretty much any non-dairy milk of your choosing will work in the ice cream.
 I recommend oat, soy, or almond, but coconut and rice milk will also work well.
 You can also use a homemade, rat nut milk of your choice!

-You can store the mixture in your freezer and give it a whirl in the processor or the blender before serving; if you don’t re-process or re-blend it, it’ll be a little “frosty.”
-If you do take the time to blend it again, it will seem as though you just prepared it!
-Trust me; my ice cream waited for me all day, until I re-blended it and served it anew.
+If you have leftovers, you can store the mixture in your freezer and give it a whirl in the processor or the blender before serving.
+If you don’t re-process or re-blend it, it’ll be a little “frosty.”
+If you do take the time to blend it again, it will seem as though you just prepared it.

-This ice cream is shockingly delicious, given that no ice cream maker is involved and it’s also totally dairy free.
+This ice cream is shockingly delicious, given that no ice cream maker is involved and it’s also dairy free.
 The slight hint of ginger pairs beautifully with the blueberries, and the color is a beautiful blue violet.
 It may actually be my new favorite summer treat—right up there with berries and raw whipped cream!

 And with that, my bowl of ice cream is done, and so is this post.
 Night, all.

 Leave a Comment